American Resume Writing Guide

 Finally, most employers expect your resume to be sent together with a cover letter.
 Always include a cover letter with your resume, but never attach any official documents, like diplomas or testimonials to your application.

 Check the spelling and grammar of your American resume.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your American resume, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your American resume, send it to a professional for assistance.

 Other American Resume Info